|

 Białuńska, A.,

 Dalla Bella, S., & Sowiński, J. (under revision).
-Why movement is
+Why movement

 captured by music, less by speech.
-Białuńska, A.,

-Dalla Bella, S., & Jaśkowski, P. (accepted with minor revision).
+Dalla Bella, S., & Jaśkowski, P. (in press).
 Increasing

-stimulus intensity does not affect
+stimulus intensity reduces reaction time, but does not affect

 sensorimotor synchronization.
+Psychological

 Jaśkowski, P., Białuńska, A.,

-Tomanek, M., Verleger, R (2007).
+Tomanek, M., Verleger, R. (2007).
 Mask- and distractor-triggered

 inhibitory processes in the priming of motor responses: An EEG study.